 Information on the establishment, role and powers of Senate committees can be found in Chapter 5, in the Standing Orders of the Senate.

-The Legal and Constitutional Affairs portfolio coverage includes Attorney-General's and Immigration and Border Protection.
+The Legal and Constitutional Affairs portfolio coverage includes Home Affairs and Attorney-General's (excluding industrial relations).